hallojaf/test1/learning-competencies.md

 - Effectively use standard Ruby classes

-## ruby libraries, built-in classes and gems
+## Ruby libraries, built-in classes and gems
 - Use common methods from the String class effectively in code
 - Research and understand the Enumerable methods
 - Use ARGV to take in user input from the command line